circleguard/circlecore/docs/contributing.rst

 Contributing
 ============

-If you'd like to donate some time to improving circleguard, pull requests are more than welcome!
+If you'd like to contribute to circleguard, pull requests are always welcome!

-We try to keep track of issues through the `circlecore github <https://github.com/circleguard/circlecore/issues>`_, but aren't always the most rigorous about it.
-The best way to find out what you can help with is to ask on `our discord <https://discord.gg/VNnkTjm>`_.
-We don't bite, I promise :)
+I do a decent job of keep track of issues through the `circlecore github <https://github.com/circleguard/circlecore/issues>`_;
+find one that interests you and give it a shot.
+You can also always ask what you can help with on `the discord <https://discord.gg/VNnkTjm>`_.
+I don't bite, I promise :)